EXPLORE THE INTIMATE, AWARD-WINNING MEMOIR...

 One shocking drug relapse—after more than a decade clean.

-Then the disheartening discovery: 90% of narcotics addicts relapse in the first year in our Western medical system.
+Then the disheartening discovery: 90% of narcotics addicts relapse in the first year in our current standard models of treatment.

 The lovers navigate the treacherous labyrinth of addiction and ultimately chose to pursue treatment with an obscure indigenous African sacred plant medicine called iboga, used since ancient times for shamanic initiation and spiritual healing, and proven to have powerful addiction breaking effects.
 It sounds too good to be true, but it's seems to be worth the try, considering the alternatives.